shanshan-53/leetcode/Cpp/Schedule_Cpp.md

 	* (Easy)   1313.
 Decompress Run-Length Encoded List
 	* (Easy)   1528.
 Shuffle String
 	* (Easy)   1342.
 Number of Steps to Reduce a Number to Zero
+	* (Medium) 1769.
+Minimum Number of Operations to Move All Balls to Each Box